canonical/netbox/charm/docs/how-to/configure-scripts-reports.md

 NetBox charm is designed with high availability (HA) in mind.
-As there is no support for a shared filesystem, this implies that reports and scripts should not be uploaded as file uploads, as they will not work correclty with multiple instances and there is risk of data loss.
+As there is no support for a shared filesystem, this implies that reports and scripts should not be uploaded as file uploads, as they will not work correctly with multiple instances and there is risk of data loss.

 To use scripts and reports, it is necessary to configure a Data Source, this can be of type "Git" or "Amazon S3".
 The git repository https://github.com/netbox-community/customizations.git is